FilippoPaganelli/Tablut-Challenge/README.md

 ./Tonkatsu.sh black timeout serverIP
 ```

  (*) this version only implements the client's code, server's will be added soon.
-Meanwhile, you can use A
+Meanwhile, you can use the server at [Andrea Galassi's repo](https://github.com/AGalassi/TablutCompetition).